Anon-Planet/thgtoa/guide.md

 This guide is a non-profit open-source initiative, licensed under Creative Commons **Attribution-NonCommercial** 4.0 International ([cc-by-nc-4.0][] <sup>[[Archive.org]][27]</sup>).

--   For mirrors see [Appendix A6: Mirrors]
+-   For mirrors see [Appendix A6: Mirrors:]

--   For help in comparing versions see [Appendix A7: Comparing versions]
+-   For help in comparing versions see [Appendix A7: Comparing versions:]

 Feel free to submit issues **(please do report anything wrong)** using GitHub Issues at: <https://github.com/NobodySpecial256/thgtoa/issues>